Security by Design: Internet of Things Authentification and Self Testing

 Similar to hardware, your software may have self induced errors as well as malicious ones.
 Finding these errors can be more important than detecting physical malfunctions, though.
 If a hacker can load malicious code onto your device it may never register as being broken.
 Instead, the hacker’s program can make everything appear fine while using the device for their own purposes.

-For software you can write a part of your program, known as sentinel code or a watchdog, to watch other parts and ensure they’re operating properly.
+For software you can write a part of your program, known as sentinel code or a watchdog, to watch other and ensure they’re operating properly.
 That will certainly let you detect accidental errors, like data corruption which can be caused by pointers.
 The more nefarious hackers will often use code-injection attacks in an attempt to gain access to your device.
 These can be difficult to detect because they may look like normal data to your sentinel code until it’s too late.
 It is possible to design for code-injection attacks, but you may need to use a static analysis tool to track how data moves through your program.
 Once you understand exactly how your device handles information, you can make your watchdog much more effective.

 You need to know if your device or its peripherals aren’t working.